 For this level, you write daily for the entire month and push to write 15,000 words in one month (500 words per day.)
 This is a great challenge for building fluency and deepening your reflective writing.
 Of course, you can increase or lower the number if you like.
 Using a digital journaling application or writing notebook with a word counter will help monitor the number of words written.

 The Mac and iOS application, Day One, reports how many words you write for each entry.
 And the online web application, 750words.com, also includes a word counter.

 The thematic approach involves one or more approaches:

-- Responding to the journal writing prompts about creativity that you can purchase.
-The prompts will consist of creative exercises, such as writing short fictional reflections.
+- Respond to the journal writing prompts about creativity that you can purchase.
+The prompts will include creative exercises, such as short fictional reflections.

-- Actually keeping an artistic journal in which you commit using drawings, painting, and other forms of artistic expression.
-There will be more ideas about this as we get closer to the month.
+- Keeping an art journal in which you commit to using drawings, painting, and other forms of artistic expression.
+As we get closer to the month, there will be more ideas about this.

 - Developing your theme and exploring it throughout the month.

-- If you’re interested in participating the National Novel Writing Month, which NaJoWriMo is based on, you might use your journal writing to write prepare for that month.
+- If you’re interested in participating in the National Novel Writing Month, on which NaJoWriMo is based, you might use your journal writing to write and prepare for that month.
 You could use your journal to explore the novel you intend to write.
-You could write about the characters, the settings, the plot, without actually writing the novel until November.
+You could write about the characters, the settings, and the plot without actually writing the novel until November.

 [Tweet “I’ve signed up for National Journal Writing Month.
 You should join me. #NaJoWriMo”]